mportela/docker-lede/README.md

 # Docker LEDE
 This is a LEDE image build environment.

-Current LEDE version: master branch
+Current LEDE version: shapshots

-If you need a stable release version, plese check here: https://github.com/Acris/docker-lede/branches
+If you need a stable release version, plese check here: https://github.com/Acris/docker-lede/tree/releases

 ## How to use
 Start with bash shell: